World Breastfeeding Week – your breastfeeding questions answered!

 Baby cafes operate all over the UK and are usually drop-in groups in local cafes, on set days, where women can find face-to-face help and new mum support from women who have breastfed.
 You will also be very welcome to attend whilst you are pregnant.

 Established breastfeeding support groups in your area could be a useful source of information.
-Contact La Leche League who can provide support over social media and in some areas for all stages of your breastfeeding journey.
+Contact La Leche League who can provide support over social media and face to face in your local area, for all stages of your breastfeeding journey.

 When is best to introduce a bottle so as not to cause nipple confusion?